Lartsch/FediAct/README.md

 # FediFollow
-A Chrome/Firefox extension that simplifies following Mastodon users on other instances than your own by automatically redirecting you to your instance when pressing a follow button.
-The redirection is shortly indicated in the follow button itself and additional modals are blocked.
-Should work for other Chromium browsers too, as well as Kiwi browser on Android.
-It was tested with about 20 instances and supports different instance layouts/flavours.
-There are cases where it might fail (see notes and todos below).
-Additional features are planned.
+A Chrome/Firefox extension that simplifies following and post interactions on other instances than your own by intelligently redirecting you to your instance and utilizing the local API to resolve the content.

+Should work for all updated Chromium browsers, updated Firefox, as well as Kiwi browser on Android.
+Currently only Mastodon in different flavors is supported as far as I tested.
+Additional support will be added in the future.

 ## Installation
 Right now, this needs to be installed in debugging / developer mode.
 Soon it will be available on Chrome Webstore / Firefox addon store.